FranciscoOnt/checkout-sdk-js/docs/interfaces/customerinitializeoptions.md

 The options that are required to initialize the customer step of checkout when using Visa Checkout provided by Braintree.

-The options that are required to initialize the customer step of checkout when using Visa Checkout provided by Braintree.

 ___